harreln/portfolio-harrelson-nick/README.md

 [Reading responses](reports/reading-responses.md) Notes from the data graphics literature on elements of design and visual rhetoric.

 [Presentation prompts](reports/presentation-prompts.md) Prompts that question the decisions made during the creation of each visualization.

+[Reflections on rhetoric](reports/rhetoric_reflections.md) Reflection on the ideas of data journalists in discovering stories.